vuejs/v2.vuejs.org/src/v2/guide/plugins.md

 `Vue.use` automatically prevents you from using the same plugin more than once, so calling it multiple times on the same plugin will install the plugin only once.

-Some plugins provided by Vue.js official plugins such as `vue-router` automatically calls `Vue.use()` if `Vue` is available as a global variable.
-However in a module environment such as CommonJS, you always need to call `Vue.use()` explicitly:
+Official plugins provided by Vue.js, such as `vue-router`, automatically call `Vue.use()` if `Vue` is available as a global variable.
+However, in a module environment such as CommonJS, you always need to call `Vue.use()` explicitly:

 ``` js
 // When using CommonJS via Browserify or Webpack